blittable/rustup/lesson_one/README.md

 ### Homework Notes

-* We talked about 'rustc' above, but for this lesson, just use cargo build.
+* We talked about 'rustc' above, but for this lesson, just use ``cargo build``.
 Cargo requires a manifest (cargo.toml), rustc does not.

 * The println! function lives in std::io [println](https://doc.rust-lang.org/std/macro.println.html) The std library contains lots of useful modules, functions, types, and macros, but is not strictly necessary.